Dave's Travel Pages

 All the ferries from Athens to Hydra leave from Piraeus Port.
 During the summer season, there can be five high-speed ferries daily on the Piraeus to Hydra route.

-Most of the services on this ferry route are run by Blue Star Ferries / Hellenic Seaways.
+Most of the services on this Athens Hydra ferry route are run by Blue Star Ferries / Hellenic Seaways.
 You may have used this company before when travelling to the Greek islands.

 Some crossings are also provided by the Alpha Lines ferry company.
-Alpha Lines tend to have the cheaper tickets.
+Alpha Lines tend to have the cheaper ferry tickets at around 38 Euros per person one way.

 You can check the Athens to Hydra ferry schedule and book your Hydra ferry ticket at: Ferryscanner.